 Coronavirus has been devastating to all of agriculture and the U.S. economy, and it’s brought particular damage to dairy.
 The collapse of food-service business overwhelmed the increased support dairy farmers received from consumers in grocery stores, creating a financial crisis for many dairies.

 The federal government has forcefully responded to dairy’s coronavirus crisis, offering payments to producers and purchases of dairy products, along with replenished loan programs that will assist dairy businesses.
 Still, more work will be needed to help offset the economic damage of this pandemic.
 Continued relief for dairy farmers is critical for their businesses to get back on the road to recovery.
-Here are a couple of ways you can help:
+You can help by writing a letter to Congress.
+Spend a few minutes customizing our call-to-action letter urging Congress to prioritize assistance to dairy in its next coronavirus assistance package.
+Let them know why dairy is important to you and your community and how the outlook for U.S. dairy resulting from COVID-19 affects you and your community.

 Dairy farmers are eligible for funding for U.S. Small Business Administration loans through the Paycheck Protection Program and COVID-19 Economic Injury Disaster Loan program.